 Having an effective Cloudflare scraper opens a whole new world of public data that you can extract with automated connections.
 Because basic scrapers fail to utilize dynamic fingerprinting methods and proxy rotation, they cannot access many protected platforms due to rate limits, IP blocks, and CAPTCHA challenges.

-In this guide, we try to help upcoming businesses and freelancers to reliably fetch pages protected by Cloudflare using our beginner-friendly HTML API.
+In this guide, we try to help small businesses, developers, and freelancers to reliably fetch pages protected by Cloudflare using our beginner-friendly HTML API.
 Here, we will explain the common JavaScript rendering challenges, device fingerprinting issues, and how our Python SDK resolves them under the hood through the provided API parameters.
 Follow the steps to build a small, testable proof of concept before scaling.

 Quick Answer (TL;DR)